 For any organisation, the wellbeing and health of its employees should be a top priority.
 And, in most cases, it is increasingly becoming so!
-44% of UK companies have a wellbeing strategy (Chartered Institute of Personnel and Development 2020), showing how employees being cared for is vital for a productive and motivated work environment.
+44% of UK companies have a wellbeing strategy, according to the Chartered Institute of Personnel and Development, showing how employees being cared for is vital for a productive and motivated work environment.

 For businesses, having a well-thought-out employee wellness plan has many positive outcomes.
 It is not only the legal duty of care that motivates companies to look after their employees but the bottom-line improvements of motivation and healthy engagement.